 Yamaha makes some great basses and acoustic guitars, but they don’t always get credit for their electric guitars.
-The Pacifica is the exception, and it has long been regarded as one of the best inexpensive guitars out there.
+The Pacifica is the exception, and in my opinion, it is one of the best inexpensive guitars out there.

 It’s a fairly basic guitar, yet offers a little more than you’d expect in a guitar of this price.
-It’s got an alder body with a bolt-on maple neck and rosewood fingerboard, a HSS pickup configuration, vintage-style tremolo system and a coil tap, which can give you a single-coil sound with the bridge pickup.
+It’s got an alder body with a bolt-on maple neck and rosewood fingerboard, an HSS pickup configuration, a vintage-style tremolo system, and a coil tap, which can give you a single-coil sound with the bridge pickup.